anujbohra23/GAN_FashionMNIST/README.md

 6. Saving the model and images
    a.
 Saves the model in .h5 file\
    b.
 Saves the generated images in images folder

+High GPU power is required to generate the images.